 Christ gave us His All

 Jesus came to earth, not for a vacation, but for an investment—in us.
 When He came, He didn’t leave His bags packed; He unpacked what He’d brought for his followers.
 He didn’t cling to what was rightfully His (Phil 2:5-7); He came and gave us all that He had.

 Have a great week as we each consider how God wants us to unpack what He’s given us so we can enjoy effective living for Christ.

 You can read other D.I.
 Telbat Author Reflections here.

 NOTE: With Father’s Day coming up next weekend, enjoy these past Father’s Day Short Stories, “Automatic Postcard,” and “A Father’s Heart,” and “Give your Life.”
-(A new Father’s Day Short Story is coming next time!)
+David wrote a new Father’s Day Short Story this year as well.
+See the link below.

 Prayer Prompt: This request came in a recent Vision Beyond Borders Weekly Update email: